IsaccRojas/Engine/README.md

 The **ScriptManager** class specifies the following fields to bind to an allocator:

-- `const char *name`: name to associate with the allocator.
-- `int group`: internal value tied to Script for client use, and with getAllByGroup(int) method.
-- `force_removeonkill`: removes this Script from this Manager when it is killed by the Executor.
-- `spawn_callback` - function callback to call after Script has been spawned and setup.
-- `remove_callback` - function callback to call before Script has been removed.

 The **EntityManager** subclass specifies the following additional fields: